ElizaBuff/Stock-Analysis/README.md

 There are three key difference between the original and refractored code.
 1. The refractored code contains three output arrays: *Dim tickerVolumes(12) As Long, Dim tickerStartingPrices(12) As Single,* and *Dim tickerEndingPrices(12) As Single*.
-5. The original code contain a nested loop while the refracted code contains three loops.
+2. The original code contain a nested loop while the refracted code contains three loops.
-    -Original: Loop to initialize the tickerVolumes to zero and nested loop to increase volume over all the rows in the spreadsheet.
-    -Refracted: First loop to initializes the tickerVolumes to zero.
-Second loop to increase volume over all the rows in the spreadsheet.
-Third loop to format the spreadsheet.
+* Original Code:
+* Refractored Code:
+spreadsheet.
-4. The refracted code contains a formatting loop while the original code runs that as a seperate code.
+3. The refracted code contains a formatting loop while the original code runs that as a seperate code.

-    Next i
+As a result of refractoring the code, the